-The Rights Plan provides additional time to explore and develop alternatives for maximizing Shareholder value in the event a take-over bid is made for Keyera Corp.
-The additional time is meant to allow other potential bidders the opportunity to come forward with superior competing bids thereby increasing the likelihood that all Shareholders will receive fair consideration for their Common Shares and potentially providing a better return.
-The Rights Plan is also intended to provide every Shareholder with an equal opportunity to participate in such a bid.
-The Rights Plan encourages a potential acquiror to proceed either by way of: (a) a permitted bid, which requires the take-over bid to satisfy certain minimum standards designed to promote fairness, or (b) with the concurrence of the Board of Directors.
+The intent of the Rights Plan is to encourage a potential acquirer to proceed either by way of: (a) a permitted bid, which requires the take-over bid to satisfy certain minimum standards designed to promote fairness, or (b) with the concurrence of the Board of Directors.
 Subject to certain exceptions, the Rights Plan applies to acquisitions of greater than 20% of the Common Shares, regardless of whether the acquisition is by public bid, private agreement or gradual accumulation.